MostafaNafie/CS50x/README.md

 # CS50x
 My solutions to the problem sets of CS50 - Harvard's Introduction to Computer Science.

+You should always solve the problem sets yourself following the code of honor.

 ## Problem Sets

 - [Problem Set 1:](/pset1)